Located on the city’s Old Town Square, the Prague Astronomical Clock is the oldest operating astronomical clock in the world

 Tickets from Budapest to Prague by train

-Online tickets can be bought on this website.
-Please note, that ticket bought online can be only printed in Budapest, in the special ticketing machines at the train stations.
-During the online buying you will get a 10-digit code that has to be entered into the ticketing machine, and your ticket will be printed.
+Online tickets can be bought on this website or on the Czech Railways website.
+Please note that Budapest to Prague train tickets online can be only printed in Budapest, in the special ticketing machines at the train stations.
+It’s also important to note that ticket prices may vary depending on demand, and they tend to increase as the day of travel approaches.
+During the online buying you will get a 10-digit code that has to be entered into the ticketing machine, and your paper ticket will be printed.
 Also important that MÁV only accepts these kind of tickets!
-You can buy train tickets personally at the Keleti train station, too, next to platform 6, in the International Box Office.
+You can book your train tickets from Budapest to Prague personally at the Keleti train station too, next to platform 6, in the International Box Office.

 Before traveling, it is worth asking as many options as possible, as you may get a better offer by choosing another train.
+The EuroCity Budapest to Prague train is among the most popular choices, offering a comfortable journey with several services onboard.
 Cheap tickets are always available in limited numbers per train, so it is worth buying tickets as soon as possible.
 However, the only downside to cheap tickets is that they are for a certain day and train and cannot be exchanged or redeemed.
-Tickets can be bought at the international box office of MÁV, and you can find more information about the timetable and ticket prices on the website .
+Some trains stop at Budapest before continuing their journey closer to Prague, while others operate as a direct extension to Prague.
+If you choose a high-speed Railjet train, you can expect a smooth and efficient ride.
+Many European train services on this route also provide excellent onboard facilities, making the journey more comfortable.
+Tickets can be bought at the international box office of MÁV, and you can find more information about the timetable and ticket prices on the website.

 More interesting and useful tips